Ultimate road trip: Great Beach Drive to Fraser Island

 - Learn about indigenous food at the Bush Tucker Taste and Talk experience at Kingfisher Bay Resort.

 Finish your Great Beach Drive at Hervey Bay, home of the migrating humpback whales.

-Catch the ferry from either Kingfisher Bay or Wanggoolba Creek (prices start at $55 one-way) to River Heads.
+Catch the ferry from either Kingfisher Bay or Wanggoolba Creek to River Heads.